 This is a common misconception that can have serious consequences.
 If you enter the UK on a Standard Visitor Visa intending to marry, you are in breach of your visa conditions.
 Register offices are required to check immigration status before proceeding with marriage ceremonies, and attempting to marry without the correct visa could result in refusal, immigration consequences, and potential future visa refusals.

 Choosing the correct visa depends on your long-term intentions after your wedding.
-The Marriage Visitor Visa UK, UK fiancé visa, and UK spouse visa each serve different purposes with distinct eligibility requirements and outcomes.
+The Marriage Visitor Visa, UK fiancé visa, and UK spouse visa each serve different purposes with distinct eligibility requirements and outcomes.

 The key decision factor is whether you intend to live in the UK after your marriage.
 If you plan to settle in the UK with your British or settled partner, the fiancé visa is the appropriate route despite its higher cost and more stringent requirements, including the £29,000 minimum income threshold.
 If you simply wish to have a UK wedding celebration and return home, the Marriage Visitor Visa is the correct and more economical choice.

-What can you do and not do on a Marriage Visitor Visa UK?
+What You Can and Cannot Do on a Marriage Visitor Visa UK

 Understanding the restrictions on your Marriage Visitor Visa is essential to avoid breaching your visa conditions, which could affect future UK visa applications.